hollowaykeanho/Upscaler/README.md

 > (4)
 >
 > Re-packaging efforts are unlikely because currently it's a bad investment.
-> It's either I spend the time study NCNN implementations and write the whole
+> It's either I spend the time study NCNN and write the whole XinTao's
-> XinTao's RealESRGAN-Vulcan program as my own codes from scratch or glued the
+> RealESRGAN-Vulcan program as my own codes from scratch or glued some existing
-> existing programs together.
+> programs together.
 At the moment, I do not have the resources to rewrite
 > or study the NCNN (yet).